How to Make a DIY Window Flower Box from Scratch

 - saw, hammer, measuring tape, jigsaw, drill

-- father who can wield power tools, optional
+- a father who can wield power tools, optional

 First things first, you’ll need to tackle that cut list.
 Because these are outside, we went with cedar boards.